Performance report (Discover)

 • There can be a lag between when the numbers are calculated and when they are visible to site owners.
 Although data gets published in intervals, we continually collect it.
 Normally, however, collected data should be available in 2-3 days.
 The report can also include preliminary data.

 • Time zones matter.
-The Performance report tracks daily data according to local time in California, where data for each day is labeled according to the local time in California.
+In all views (except the 24-hour view), the Performance report tracks and labels daily data in Pacific Time (PT).
 If your other systems use different time zones, your daily views may not match exactly.
-For example, Google Analytics shows time in the site owner’s local time zone.
+For example, the site owner can set the reporting time zone in Google Analytics..

 • Table totals might be less than the chart totals.
 The table is limited to 1,000 rows, which can limit the amount of data shown.